 Client Relationship Challenges and the Decision Maker

-If it weren’t challenging enough getting the sales lead to begin with as a decision maker, you may face any number of additional challenges during your sales process.
+If it weren’t challenging enough to get the sales lead to begin with as a decision-maker, you may face any number of additional challenges during your sales process.

 The Decision Maker

 As much as you may know better, it can be easy to get caught up working with someone other than the decision maker longer than you should.
 What their decision making process is, who will be involved, and who the final decision maker is should be on your list of questions for the first conversation.
 When working with larger companies, it is common to work through most of the process with someone other than the decision-maker (for example, human resources).
 Get all of the information on the process that you can up-front, combine it with your experiences in similar situations, and decide whether this prospect fits your business model or not.
 Some executives know how to navigate larger companies, contracts, and processes well and are willing to take them on, depending on the size of the contracts.
 Others decide not to take on these clients unless they are immediately connected with the decision maker and the process is fairly straightforward.